jmmorillon/wp-obfmylink/README.md

 ### 2018-05-21 - v0.3.1
 + WP Super Cache supported

+### 2018-05-22 - v0.3.2
++ Cloacking of JS File
++ Use of a parameter data-obfml instead of rel

 ## Roadmap
 + Support for various cache plugins
 + Obfuscation of emails